Bropell/Asthma_Analysis_in_California_Counties/Machine Learning/README.md

 ## BalancedRandomForestClassifier

 The end result of the forest classifer will attempt to visualize the tree assuming the results provide sufficient accuracy to do so.
-The generalized idea is shown in the pictures below:
+The generalized idea is shown in the image below:

 <p align="center">
     <img src= "https://github.com/Bropell/Asthma_Analysis_in_California_Counties/blob/Andrew_Stein/Pictures/basic%20tree%20sample.png"/>